JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Data Reduction

 The resulting 5-\textsigma emission-line sensitivity is shown in Fig.~\ref{f.sens} (purple curve).
-This value is measured inside a 3-pixel boxcar extraction.
+This value is measured from the emission-line flux and flux error of all detected emission lines ($SNR>3$), measured inside a 3-pixel boxcar extraction.
+We consider only lines from galaxies with redshifts.
+The sensitivity is obtained by grouping the emission lines in twenty wavelength bins with equal numbers of lines, then for each wavelength bin $i$ we fit the flux error with the formula $\sigma_{F,i} = \sqrt{s_j + a_j \cdot F_i}$, where $F_i$ and $\sigma_{F,i}$ are the flux and flux error of the $i\textsuperscript{th}$ emission line in the $j\textsuperscript{th}$ wavelength bin, while $a_j$ and $s_j$ free parameters.
+We then define the sensitivity as $5 \times s_j$, under the reasonable assumption that the photon-noise term $a_j \cdot F$ is sub-dominant near the sensitivity limit of our deep observations.
+The uncertainties are calculated for each bin by bootstrapping the emission lines in that bin.
+We validate this method against sampling the background noise in random, line-free apertures \citep[e.g.,][]{eisenstein+2023a}, and find good agreement.
 For reference, we use the same method to calculate the sensitivity from traditional MSA observations with fewer overlaps \citetext{green; PIDs 1210, \citealp{bunker+2024}; and~1287, \citealp{scholtz+2025}}; these deep observations from JADES have comparable exposure time to \darkhorse, enabling a direct performance evaluation.
 The empirical noise penalty is 13~percent, calculated as the median ratio between \darkhorse and JADES deep.
 This value is comparable to the estimated exposure-time penalty from Section~\ref{s.tgt.ss.overlaps}.
 There, we estimated \method to require 1.7 longer exposures to achieve the same sensitivity as standard MSA.
 After accounting for the longer actual integration of \darkhorse vs PIDs 1210 and 1287 (33~ksec vs 25~ksec), we obtain an estimated noise increase of 1.14 ($\sqrt{1.7 \times 25 \div 33}$), meaning that our knowledge of the instrument and sample enable accurate prediction of the \method performance.